AustinJRoberts/rna_folding/README.md

 No two stems contained in the same maximal key can both be in an optimal solution, so we treat them all as overlapping, regardless of if it is literally the case.
-This particular case of overlapping is enforced through a one-hot constraint to improve solver performance.
+This particular case of overlapping is enforced through an 'discrete' constraint to improve solver performance.

 We further use the stem dictionary structure to avoid comparing all combinations of stems when searching for pseudoknots and overlaps.